abainczyk/alex-zephyr-jira-addon/README.md

 *ALEX for Jira* is an add-on for Jira Server, written in Java, that allows the execution of *Zephyr* tests in the test automation tool [ALEX][alex].
 For this to work, it requires a running installation of the [ALEX for Jira adapter][alex-adapter] and ALEX.
-This add-on serves three purposes:
+This add-on serves two purposes:

 * It embeds a button to the operations bar of a Zephyr test.
   The button enables users to execute the test in ALEX, under the assumption that a mapping between the test and ALEX has been defined in the adapter.
 * It listens on issue and project related events in Jira and sends them to the adapter in order for the tests to stay in sync.
-* It disables manual test step editing because they are generated automatically by the adapter.

 ## Requirements